TonichaB/Trivia-Quiz/README.md

 ### Media

+The Quiz Night logo was sourced from [Pixabay](https://pixabay.com/vectors/quiz-night-quiz-night-lights-text-2191229/), a site containing royalty free stock photos.

 ### Acknowledgements

 I would like to acknowledge Code Institute and their Full Stack Development course which has assisted me in building the site.

 I would also like to thank my fellow students and members of the Stack community whose contributions within the Slack channels have proven to be very helpful when facing challenges during the project.

-Lastly I would like to thank my Mentor Luke who helped me overcome my biggest bug hurdle when completing the project.<br>
+Lastly I would like to thank my Mentor Luke who helped me overcome my biggest bug hurdles when completing the project.<br>
 [Back to Contents](#contents)